gueststar/nthm/CONTRIBUTING.md

 between the moment the application code returns from the function supplied to `nthm_open` when it was created and the moment the thread actually exits via `pthread_exit`.
-It's an error for the pipe of a finished thread to have any descendents, so before yielding, every thread first kills its blockers and disposes of its finishers (which can be assumed by induction to have no descendents) ignoring their results.
-What happens next depends on whether the thread is untethered and dead, untethered and alive, or tethered (and held that way in any case at least temporarily by a lock).
+It's an error for the pipe of a finished thread to have any descendants, so before yielding, every thread first untethers the pipes in its enclosing scopes, kills its blockers, and disposes of its finishers (which can be assumed by induction to have no descendants) ignoring their results.
+The blockers are also untethered in the course of being killed.
+What happens next depends on whether the thread is untethered or tethered (and held that way in any case at least temporarily by a lock).

-* If the thread is untethered and dead, it disposes of its pipe.
+* If the thread is untethered, it sets its `yielded` field and signals its `termination` condition to unblock the any thread that might be waiting to read from it.
+As a last resort, the reading thread may be the main one running the exit routine installed by `nthm`.
-* If the thread is untethered and alive, it sets its `yielded` field and signals its `termination` condition to unblock the any unmanaged thread that might be waiting to read from it.
+* If an untethered thread finds itself to have been killed already by the time it yields, then it also removes its pipe from the root pool and frees it.
 * If the thread is tethered, it acquires a lock on its drain in addition to the one it already holds on its own pipe, moves its pipe from the drain's blockers to its finishers, sets its `yielded`